 As the small town police chief with a painful past, David Harbour made the splash he’s always wanted to in Netflix’s surprise sensation Stranger Things.
-The science fiction-horror series about a boy’s disappearance under supernatural circumstances and the psychokinetic girl helping to find him took over pop culture last summer and earned Harbour his first Emmy nomination.
+The science fiction-horror series about a boy’s disappearance under supernatural circumstances and the psychokinetic girl helping to find him took over pop culture last summer and earned Harbour his first Emmy nomination and now his first Golden Globe nomination.

 Though he’s had roles on Pan Am and The Newsroom and supporting roles in Quantum of Solace and Revolutionary Road, Harbour’s résumé also boasts eight Broadway credits.